Consumer Holiday Trends & How to Deck eCommerce with More Sales (Infographic)

 Despite all the unexpected turbulent changes throughout 2021 and the preceding year, what has remained close to many shoppers’ hearts is their value for price and convenience.
 In other words, many consumers have grown used to the economic ‘surprises’ that by this time around, if and when their favorite brand (for instance) doesn’t have what they want, they will likely and quickly move on to the next seller who does have it.
 Patience has grown thin among global shoppers.

-The aforementioned McKinsey research confirms that buyers still very much prioritize value (40%), convenience (34%), and product availability (31%).
+The aforementioned McKinsey research confirms that buyers still very much prioritise value (40%), convenience (34%), and product availability (31%).
 Online retailers should then expect very few customers to wait in line for out-of-stock items to return.

 Instead, it’s that time of the year to replace old stockings with new strategies that support the increasing year-over-year online spending.
 Consider more flexible delivery options like free shipping and improving your customer service support.